ADULT CHRISTIAN EDUCATION Sunday Mornings at 10:00 am

-We greatly appreciate your faithful giving to this cause, but don't forget the General Fund!
+But while we greatly appreciate your faithful giving to this cause, let's not forget the General Fund!

-Our 2013 Budget allows for orderly regular payments to the Elevator Fund over the next few years.
+Our General Budget allows for orderly regular payments to the Elevator Fund over the next few years.

 Thanks to occasional special bequests & donations, we're paying back the outstanding loans quicker and sooner

 and saving thousands of dollars in interest costs!

 With the mortgage now history and loans being repaid, the debt will be completely gone

 maybe in just another year or two with God's help and your generosity.

 All visitors & friends of our Church, and all past and distant FBC members and even complete